ParticularLabs/EndToEndReliability/README.md

 >any non success status code other than 4XX means that you have no idea what happened to your data, it might be safe or it might not

-From a server perspective its simple as well:
+From a server perspective can be summarized as:

 >you know if data is stored or not but you won't know if the client is aware of the fact that it was successfully stored or not